arynsh/GalacticAgeCalculator/src/README.md

 ## Technologies Used

-The program was created using HTML, CSS, JQuery, Bootstrap, Jest, Npm, Webpack.
+The program was created using HTML, CSS, JQuery, Bootstrap, Jest, npm, Webpack.

 ### License